hemidactylus/workshop-nosqlbench/README.md

     driver=stdout                       \
     rampup-cycles=10                    \
     main-cycles=10                      \
+    threads=1                           \
     keyspace=${ASTRA_DB_KEYSPACE_NAME}
 ```

 is the output identical to the previous run down to the actual "random" values?

 You can also peek at the `logs` directory now: it is created automatically and
-populated with some information from the benchmark at each execution of `nb`.
+populated with relevant benchmark information and results on each execution of `nb5`.

 ### Benchmark your Astra DB